MidnightDreamerX17/skill20/Optional/Feats.md

 - **Weapon Trick** - The character can throw any weapon as a ranged weapon.
 The damage of the weapon is unchanged.
 - **Wide Slash** - The character can use two of their attacks to do one attack against an enemy in the back row.
 In map combat, the character can use two of their attacks to do one attack 10 feet away.
 - **Wild Eye** - The character gains a bonus of +2 to find secret doors.
+- **Wounding Attack** (requires Psionic Power skill) - You can spend 2 Psionic Power Points to add 1 point of Constitution damage to one attack.
+This is considered long-term ability damage, thus cannot be healed by normal rest.
+It must be healed by spells or psionics that explicitly state that they heal ability damage.